jenmerritt/ruby_project_vet_management_app/README.md

 This project was completed during my time studying at CodeClan.
 The project was individual and based on Ruby.
 I had 5 days to complete the project and then present it.

-I chose to build a Vet Practice Management App from a choice of briefs (See Brief below)
+I chose to build a Vet Practice Management App from a choice of briefs (See Brief below).

+App can be viewed on Heroku via: https://clover-farm-vets.herokuapp.com

 Dashboard:
 ![Image of Dashboard](dashboard.png)